highbyte/dotnet-6502/doc/REMOTE_CONTROL.md

 - **`emu.quit` is disabled in Avalonia Desktop** by default.
 It is available in headless mode when `--allow-remote-quit` is passed.
 - **`screenshot` returns an error in headless mode** because no renderer is active.
 - **Loopback only.** The server binds to `127.0.0.1`; it is not reachable over the network.
 - **`keyboard.press` holds a key until `keyboard.release` or `keyboard.releaseall`.** The client controls press duration by choosing when to release.
-Keys are applied at frame boundary via the same `IInputInjector` interface used by Lua scripts.
+Keys are applied at frame boundary and remain held until released.
+- **`joystick.press` holds joystick actions until `joystick.release` or `joystick.releaseall`.** Use this for ergonomic hold/release remote control.
 - **`c64.type` is C64-specific.** Other systems do not implement text paste and will return an error.
 The text is fed into the C64 keyboard buffer across frames — if the buffer is full the remaining characters wait until space is available.
-- **Injected joystick actions from `joystick.set` are not persistent** — they must be resent every frame to hold a direction, unlike `keyboard.press` which is stateful.
+- **Injected joystick actions from `joystick.set` are not persistent** — they must be resent every frame to hold a direction.
+Use `joystick.press` if you want stateful joystick hold/release behavior.